BS in Biology/MBA Five-Year Program

 * ECON 201 & 202 also fulfill the social science requirement of the Core Curriculum.

 Biology majors admitted to the five-year program can take up to three of the required MBA courses listed above during their senior year.
 The MBA courses are taught in the evening on a quarter system, with the first quarter beginning at approximately the same time as the fall semester.

-Obviously, course waivers must be determined prior to beginning the MBA Ideally, biology majors will be waived from ISOM 490, ISOM 491 and ECON 420.
+Course waivers are determined upon admission to the MBA program.
+Ideally, biology majors will be waived from ISSCM 400, ISSCM 491 and ECON 420.
 Thus, they will take ACCT 400 and MARK 460 during their senior year.
 These graduate courses can be applied as six hours of free electives toward the BS in Biology degree.

 In addition to completing the normal requirements for the BS in Biology, students planning to enter the MBA program should do the following: